Kingsford-Group/glitter/README.md

 When tangling, the effect of a `@glitter top` line is to set the current and default output files to be the same name as the current source file with its extension changed.

+Lines between `@glitter hide` … `@glitter show` are not included in the typeset woven document.
+These commands have no effect on tangle.
+To “comment out” a code block for tangle, simply don’t reference it.

 ## Escapes

 Anyplace, a sequence `@'x` is treated as a single occurrence of `x` but only *after* the special patterns are interpreted.
 For example, `@'@` is a single `@` and `@'<` is a single `<`.
 Occurrences of `@` and `<` that can’t be interpreted as one of the forms above do not need to be escaped.
 Substitution of escapes is applied as late as possible in the processing.